Your savings and investment income get added to your total income on your annual tax return.

 The CRA knows whose names are on the savings account, but it doesn’t know how much money each account holder contributed.
 Therefore, one T5 form will be sent out for the full amount of interest earned on the account.
 Each account holder is individually responsible for declaring the right amounts on his or her tax return.

-Note that the T5 will have both account holders’ names listed, but only one SIN.
+Note that the T5 will typically have both account holders’ names listed, but only the SIN of the primary account holder.
 A recipient indicator on the slip tells the CRA that the account is jointly held, so both account holders can use that slip when filing their tax returns.

 Do I have to pay tax if I transfer funds out of my savings account?